finnhambly/finnhambly.github.io/blog/attractorstates.md

 -- Arnold Toynby
 @@

 An attractor state is a condition where, once you enter it, you cannot escape — like a black hole.
 As Greaves and MacAskill [put it](https://globalprioritiesinstitute.org/hilary-greaves-william-macaskill-the-case-for-strong-longtermism-2/): "The non-existence of humanity is a persistent state par excellence.
-To state the obvious: the chances of humanity re-evolving, if we go extinct, are miniscule".
+To state the obvious: the chances of humanity re-evolving, if we go extinct, are minuscule".

-@@img-small
+@@img-med
 ![](/assets/attractorstate.png)
 @@